-She’s the author of Double Jinx (Milkweed Editions, 2015), selected by Alex Lemon for the National Poetry Series, and the chapbook Acadiana (Black Lawrence Press, 2018).
-Her poems have appeared or are forthcoming in Blackbird, Pleiades, Tupelo Quarterly, 32 Poems, Smartish Pace, and elsewhere.
-She has been the recipient of a Walter E Dakin Fellowship to the Sewanee Writers’ Conference and grants from the Sustainable Arts Foundation and the New Jersey Council on the Arts.
+My poems have appeared in Kenyon Review, The Missouri Review, The Gettysburg Review, Colorado Review, and elsewhere.
+I’ve been the recipient of a Walter E Dakin Fellowship to the Sewanee Writers’ Conference and grants from the Sustainable Arts Foundation and the New Jersey Council on the Arts.

 I teach at Stockton University, where I’m Associate Professor of Writing and First Year Studies.
 I also lead community writing workshops and lifelong learning courses, most recently at the Cooper Street Writing Workshops at Rutgers-Camden, the Stockton Institute for Lifelong Learning, Blue Stoop, and Murphy Writing.

 I’m also an essayist, and I’m working on a narrative nonfiction book about what animals can teach us about what’s really “natural” about mothering.
 I’ve recently published review-essays on the whiteness of the motherhood memoir and the political nature of motherhood at Electric Literature.
 In Romper, I wrote about making mom friends.
 I have craft essays in Poets & Writers, Brevity, The Adroit Review, in Far Villages: Welcome Essays for New and Beginner Poets, and elsewhere.
 The Millions recently published a guide to poetry book contracts that I wrote.